 I’m feeling stressed.
 What can I do about it?

 Stress is a common concern.
-Consider trying relaxation techniques like deep breathing, meditation, or even just listening to calming music.
-It’s also good to find activities or hobbies that bring you joy and relaxation.
+Try relaxation techniques like deep breathing, meditation, or even just calming music.
+Finding activities or hobbies that bring you joy and relaxation is also good.

 I have trouble sleeping.
 Any advice?

 Consistent sleep routines are essential.
 Try to sleep and wake at the same times daily.
 Avoid caffeine and alcohol close to bedtime, and ensure your bedroom is dark and quiet.
-If you’re still facing issues, discuss it with your doctor to determine next steps.
+If you still face issues, discuss them with your doctor to determine the next steps.

 References